Please note: At your instructor's discretion,

 https://people-press.org/

-- Ahead of class, you do NOT need to
+Ahead of class, you do NOT need to

-review materials at the other research centers listed
+review materials at the other research centers

-places where you can locate high-quality, publicly
+other places where you can locate high-quality,

-resources at: https://marksetzler.org/generalissues/SurveyDataSources.html.
+these resources at: https://marksetzler.org/generalissues/SurveyDataSources.html.

-Students in advanced political science classes have used
+Students in advanced political science classes have

-datasets from a wide range of sources.
+used datasets from a wide range of sources.

 Week 8: No